-All boarders must complete a boarder's registration form at admission and must be over the age of 18, unless they are the legal guardian of the minor.
+All boarders must complete a boarder's registration form at admission and must be over the age of 18.

-All boarders' payments and meals must be paid at admissions daily.
+All boarders' payments and meals will be charged on invoice.

 Hardship meals are upon discretion of the Nurse Unit Manager however a tax invoice for the cost of the meals will still be issued after leaving Hospital.